cxlledjay/cpp-fiddle/README.md

 # cpp-fiddle
 my repository for testing and fiddling around with various random code projects\
-notice that the readme file may not be updated frequently
+note that the readme file may not be updated frequently

 ## blocks.cpp